amirhossein-ata/layoutgenerator/README.md

 # Layout Generator

 ## Project description
-this app takes a pattern of block sizes and returns a layout.
+This app takes a pattern of block sizes and returns a layout.

-block sizes are : XL, L, SM and XS.
+Block sizes are : XL, L, SM and XS.

-XL : takes all of the width of the container and half of its height.
+XL : Takes all of the width of the container and half of the container's height.

-L : takes all of the width of the container and 1/4 if its height.
+L : Takes all of the width of the container and 1/4 of the container's height.

-SM: takes half of the width of the container and 1/4 of its height.
+SM: Takes half of the width of the container and 1/4 of the container's height.

-XS: takes 1/4 of the width of the container and 1/4 of its height.
+XS: Takes 1/4 of the width of the container and 1/4 of the container's height.

 ## Stack of the project

-the project is built using React, ES6, Webpack and SCSS.
+This project is built using React, ES6, Webpack and SCSS.

 ## Run project
-in order to run the project use the following commands :
+In order to run the project use the following commands :

-    `npm install`
+    npm install
-    `npm start`
+    npm start

-and the project will run http://localhost:8080.
+And the project will run http://localhost:8080.

-you can use `npm build` to build the project.
+You can use `npm build` to build the project.